jing1tian/franky/README.md

 ```

 Possible values to measure are

 * `Measure.FORCE_X,` `Measure.FORCE_Y,` `Measure.FORCE_Z`: Force in X, Y and Z direction
 * `Measure.REL_TIME`: Time in seconds since the current motion started
 * `Measure.ABS_TIME`: Time in seconds since the initial motion started

-The difference between `Measure.REL_TIME` and `Measure.ABS_TIME` is that `Measure.REL_TIME` is reset to zero whenever a new motion starts (either by calling `Robot.move` or as a result of a triggered `Reaction`).
+The difference between `Measure.REL_TIME` and `Measure.ABS_TIME` is that `Measure.REL_TIME` is reset to zero whenever a
+new motion starts (either by calling `Robot.move` or as a result of a triggered `Reaction`).
-`Measure.ABS_TIME`, on the other hand, is only reset to zero when a motion terminates regularly without being interrupted and the robot stops moving.
+`Measure.ABS_TIME`, on the other hand, is only reset to zero when a motion terminates regularly without being
+interrupted and the robot stops moving.
 Hence, `Measure.ABS_TIME` measures the total time in which the robot has moved without interruption.

-`Measure` values support all classical arithmetic operations, like addition, subtraction, multiplication, division, and exponentiation (both as base and exponent).
+`Measure` values support all classical arithmetic operations, like addition, subtraction, multiplication, division, and
+exponentiation (both as base and exponent).

 ```python
 normal_force = (Measure.FORCE_X ** 2 + Measure.FORCE_Y ** 2 + Measure.FORCE_Z ** 2) ** 0.5
 ```

 With arithmetic comparisons, conditions can be generated.

 ```python
 normal_force_within_bounds = normal_force < 30.0
 time_up = Measure.ABS_TIME > 10.0
 ```

 Conditions support negation, conjunction (and), and disjunction (or):

 ```python
 abort = ~normal_force_within_bounds | time_up
 fast_abort = ~normal_force_within_bounds | time_up
 ```

 To check whether a reaction has fired, a callback can be attached:

 ```python
 from franky import RobotState

 def reaction_callback(robot_state: RobotState, rel_time: float, abs_time: float):
     print(f"Reaction fired at {abs_time}.")

 reaction.register_callback(reaction_callback)
 ```

-Note that these callbacks are not executed in the control thread since they would otherwise block it.
+Similar to the motion callbacks, in Python, reaction callbacks are not executed in real-time but in a regular thread
-Instead, they are put in a queue and executed by another thread.
-While this scheme ensures that the control thread can always run, it cannot prevent that the queue grows indefinitely when the callbacks take more time to execute than it takes for new callbacks to be queued.
+with lower priority to ensure that the control thread does not get blocked.
-Hence, callbacks might be executed significantly after their respective reaction has fired if they are triggered in rapid succession or take a long time to execute.
+Thus, the callbacks might fire substantially after the reaction has fired, depending on the time it takes to execute
+them.

 In C++ you can additionally use lambdas to define more complex behaviours:

 ```c++
 auto motion = CartesianMotion(RobotPose(Affine({0.0, 0.0, 0.2}), 0.0), ReferenceType::Relative);